xiaofanc/udacity/nd027-data_engineer/Main_Class/Data_Pipeline_Airflow/Project_1_Data_Pipeline/README.md

 ### 5. How to run
-Run the DAG in Airfow and check the results
+Run the DAG in Airfow and check the results on redshift